 1 – If you have to miss a payment on one of your bills for any reason, don’t fret: you can still qualify for a mortgage.
 Never miss an existing mortgage or rent payment.

-2 – To show a lender that you’re a good risk for paying back your mortgage loan, pay all of your current bills on time.
-Every time you miss a payment by 30 days or more, it reduces your credit score and sends up a red flag to lenders like Prime Mortgage Lending, Inc. A higher credit score also can lower the interest rate and overall costs you’ll pay.
+2 – To show a lender that you’re a reasonable risk for paying back your mortgage loan, pay all of your current bills on time.
+Every time you miss a payment by 30 days or more, it reduces your credit score and sends up a red flag to lenders like GoPrime Mortgage, Inc. A higher credit score also can lower the interest rate and overall costs you’ll pay.

-4 – Having a good relationship with an independent mortgage lender like Zachery Adam and his Team at of Prime Mortgage Lending, Inc. positions you as a serious buyer.
-GoPrime Mortgage, Inc. helps you shop your mortgage to accommodate your unique needs and to line up the perfect loan type and terms.
+4 – Having a good relationship with an independent mortgage lender like Zachery Adam and his Team at GoPrime Mortgage, Inc. positions you as a serious buyer.
+GoPrime Mortgage, Inc. helps you shop your mortgage to accommodate your unique needs and line up the perfect loan type and terms.

 5 – In the months before you apply for a mortgage, do everything you can to maintain a high credit score or raise your score.
-If you haven’t done it in over a year, request a free credit report from all three bureaus: Equifax, Experian and TransUnion.
+If you haven’t done it in over a year, request a free credit report from all three bureaus: Equifax, Experian, and TransUnion.
 Look for mistakes or evidence of fraud that lowers your credit score erroneously.

-7 – Applying for new credit cards, accruing new debt or doing anything that causes credit inquiries can all lower your credit score.
+7 – Applying for new credit cards, accruing new debt, or doing anything that causes credit inquiries can all lower your credit score.
 Consider applying for your mortgage before anything happens to lower your credit score.
 A lender scrutinizes your financial activities in the months before you apply for a mortgage.

 8 – Gather all the paperwork documentation you may think you’ll need when applying for a mortgage.
 Every mortgage application is slightly different, but check the Document Checklist to get a sense of the documents you may need.
 By doing this early, you’ll ensure that you don’t mistakenly discard something you’ll need.